Preemption

 In this case, the resource is the processor itself.
 The process is executing and could continue to execute, but is preempted so another process can be executed.

-The most common reason for this transition is that the running process has reached the maximum allowable time for uninterrupted execution; virtually all multiprogramming operating systems impose this type of time discipline.
-There are several other alternative causes for this transition, which are not implemented in all operating systems.
+The most common reason for this transition is that the running process has reached the maximum allowable time for uninterrupted execution (max Time Quanta); virtually all multiprogramming operating systems impose this type of time discipline.

 Of particular importance is the case in which the OS assigns different levels of priority to different processes.